AOC Windy City Chapter

 Sharon Lyczak – President: Northrop Grumman Corp, Program Manager, AFQRC

-Sharon has been a member and active board member of the AOC since the mid 1980’s acting as golf co-chair for most of those years and Vice President from 2004 through 2015.
-She has been a Northrop Grumman employee since 1985 (and a contractor at NGC for the year prior to that) serving in various departments throughout the site and has a good overall grasp of the businesses.
+Sharon has been a member and active board member of the AOC since the mid 1980’s - acting as golf co-chair for most of those years and Vice President from 2004 through 2015.
+She has been a Northrop Grumman employee since 1985 serving in various departments throughout the site and has a good overall grasp of the businesses.
 She is a strong supporter of our EW business and the AOC scholarship program.
 Sharon won the AOC chapter support award in the early ‘90s and again in 2013.

 Tom Kus – Vice President ; Speakers/Presentations Co-Chair: President of TK Technologies